mbobra/SMARPs/README.md

 ### Citation

-If you use the Space-weather MDI Active Region Patch data in your research, please consider citing this repository.
+If you use the Space-weather MDI Active Region Patch data in your research, please consider citing our paper (Bobra et al., 2021, submitted to the *Astrophysical Journal Supplement Series*) and this software repository.
 Here is the bibtex entry for the repository:

 ```
 @misc{monica_g_bobra_2021_5138025,
-  author       = {Monica G. Bobra},
+  author       = {Monica G. Bobra and
+                  Paul J. Wright and
+                  Xudong Sun (孙旭东) and
+                  Michael J. Turmon},
   title        = {mbobra/SMARPs: SMARPs 0.1.0 (2021-07-26)},
   month        = jul,
   year         = 2021,